I Told You I Have Always Known You

 I told you I have always known you.

-One thought on “I Told You I Have Always Known You
+Response to “I Told You I Have Always Known You”